 Most businesses overlook their real inventory cost.
 In reality, the inventory price is more than its purchase price.
-It is because it includes the cost of ordering, as well as the cost of storing and maintaining until sales happen, consumed or disposed of.
-For assessment of the total inventory value, every business must consider Carrying or Holding cost and Ordering cost, together with the purchase price.
+It is because it includes the cost of ordering, as well as the cost of storing and maintaining until sales happen, consumed, or disposed of.
+For assessment of the total inventory value, every business must consider carrying or holding costs and ordering costs, together with the purchase price.

 Carrying or Holding Cost

 It includes the storage and maintenance costs for the inventory.
 The costs could be of in-house facilities or external warehouses for which the company has to pay rent.
-In both cases, the carrying cost would include the use of premises, hardware equipment, IT Software applications, Material Handling Equipment and human resources.
+In both cases, the carrying cost would include using premises, hardware equipment, IT Software applications, Material Handling Equipment, and human resources.